-Valletta in 2 Days for Families - Upper Barrakka Gardens & Saluting Battery
+Valletta in 2 Days - Upper Barrakka Gardens & Saluting Battery

 A relaxed, stroller‑friendly 2‑day plan in Valletta tailored for families with small children.
 Short transfers, playground time, interactive science, a calm harbour cruise and family‑friendly meals with naps and snack buffers built in.